 Proxy Card.
-The Board has designated Catherine MacMillan, Ronald A. Nelson and Edward B. Sylvester to serve as Proxies for the Annual Meeting.
-As Proxies, they will vote the shares represented by proxies at the Annual Meeting.
-If you sign, date and return your Proxy Card but do not specify how to vote your shares, the Proxies will vote FOR the election of all of the Director nominees, FOR approval of the advisory vote on the compensation of our named executive officers, FOR approval of the 2019 Omnibus Equity Incentive Plan, and FOR ratifying the selection of independent auditor.
-The Proxies will also have discretionary authority to vote in accordance with their judgment on any other matter that may properly come before the Annual Meeting that we did not have notice of by January 25, 2019.
+The Board has designated Catherine MacMillan, Ronald A. Nelson and Edward B. Sylvester to serve as proxies for the Annual Meeting.
+As proxies, they will vote the shares represented by proxies at the Annual Meeting.
+If you sign, date and return your Proxy Card but do not specify how to vote your shares, the proxies will vote FOR the election of all of the Director nominees, FOR approval of the advisory vote on the compensation of our named executive officers, and FOR ratifying the selection of independent auditor.
+The proxies will also have discretionary authority to vote in accordance with their judgment on any other matter that may properly come before the Annual Meeting that we did not have notice of by January 24, 2020.

 Quorum and Shares Outstanding.
 A quorum, which is a majority of the total shares outstanding as of the record date, must be present to hold the Annual Meeting.
 A quorum is calculated based on the number of shares represented by shareholders attending in person or by proxy.
-On February 25, 2019, 26,890,495 shares of Westamerica Bancorporation common stock were outstanding.
+On February 24, 2020, 27,101,866 shares of Westamerica Bancorporation common stock were outstanding.
 We also count broker non-votes, which we describe below, as shares present or represented at the Annual Meeting for the purpose of determining whether a quorum exists.

 Election of Director Nominees.
-Each share is entitled to one vote, except in the election of Directors where a shareholder may cumulate votes as to candidates nominated prior to voting, but only when a shareholder gives notice of intent to cumulate votes prior to the voting at the Annual Meeting.
+Each share is entitled to one vote, except in the election of Directors where a shareholder may cumulate votes as to candidates nominated prior to voting, but only if a shareholder gives notice of intent to cumulate votes prior to the voting at the Annual Meeting.
 If any shareholder gives such notice, all shareholders may cumulate their votes for nominees.
 Under cumulative voting, each share carries as many votes as the number of Directors to be elected, and the shareholder may cast all of such votes for a single nominee or distribute them in any manner among as many nominees as desired.
-This Proxy Statement solicits the discretionary authority to cumulate votes and allocate them in the Proxy Holders' discretion if any shareholder requests cumulative voting.
-In the election of Directors, the eight nominees receiving the highest number of votes will be elected.
+This Proxy Statement solicits the discretionary authority to cumulate votes and allocate them in the proxy holders' discretion if any shareholder requests cumulative voting.
+In the election of Directors, the nine nominees receiving the highest number of votes will be elected.
 If your proxy is marked "Withhold" with regard to the election of any nominee, your shares will be counted toward a quorum and for other nominees but they will not be voted for the election of that nominee.
-If you attend the Annual Meeting and have already voted, you may vote in person in order to rescind your previous vote.
+If you attend the Annual Meeting and have already voted by proxy, you may vote in person in order to rescind your previous vote if you are a registered holder of shares.